apo-, ap-, aph-

 3. The best or most glorious example of something.

-4. Etymology: from Late Latin apotheosis, from Greek apotheosis, from apotheoun, "deify, make (someone) a god"; from apo-, special use of this prefix, in this particular application is, "change" + theos, "god".
+4. Etymology: from Late Latin apotheosis, from Greek apotheosis, from apotheoun, "deify, make a god of"; apo-, "from" + theos, "god".

-1. To elevate someone to the status of a god.
+1. To elevate person to the status of a god.

 2. To glorify or exalt someone or something.